Jefferson C. Davis: Western Campaign

 Davis was a capable commander, but because of the murder of Nelson, he never received a full promotion higher than brigadier general of volunteers.
-He, however, received a brevet promotion to major general of volunteers on August 8, 1864 for his service at the Battle of Kennesaw Mountain, and he was appointed commanding officer of the XIV Corps during the Atlanta Campaign, which he retained until the end of the war.
+He, however, received a brevet promotion to major general of volunteers on August 8, 1864, for his service at the Battle of Kennesaw Mountain, and he was appointed commanding officer of the XIV Corps during the Atlanta campaign, which he retained until the end of the war.
 He received a brevet promotion to brigadier general in the regular army on March 20, 1865.

 During Sherman's March to the Sea, Davis's actions during the Ebenezer Creek passing and ruthlessness toward former slaves have caused his legacy to be clouded in continued controversy.
 As Sherman's army proceeded toward Savannah, Georgia, on December 9, 1864, Davis ordered a pontoon bridge removed before the African-American refugees, who were following his corps, could cross the creek.
 Several hundred were captured by the Confederate cavalry or drowned in the creek while they attempted to escape.

 Postbellum career

 Department of Alaska

 After the Civil War, Davis continued service with the army, becoming colonel of the 23rd Infantry Regiment in July 1866.
-He was the first commander of the Department of Alaska and established a fort at Sitka on October 29, 1867. from March 18, 1868, to June 1, 1870.
-He ordered Russian residents of Sitka, Alaska, to leave their homes since he maintained that they were needed for Americans.
+In his capacity as commander of the newly created Military District of Alaska he was present at the transfer of Alaska from Russia to the United States on October 18, 1867; and he was the first commander of the Department of Alaska from March 18, 1868, to June 1, 1870.